Hidden Valley Hibiscus ~ Hibiscus Pests

 ![]() Using a BugBlaster to Spray off Whitefly Mess |

 If water sprays and removing leaves that whiteflies are growing on does not solve the problem, there is excellent pesticide control available.
 Even better news is that this pesticide is not sprayed on the plant but instead is poured into on the soil in the pot or over the root zone of plants in the ground, making application easy and safe.
-The new, and relatively non-toxic active ingredient, "imidacloprid," eliminates whiteflies from garden or home.
-Some of the brand names that contain this ingredient are Bayer Tree and Shrub Insect Control, Merit, and Marathon.
+The relatively non-toxic pest control product, Bayer Rose & Flower, eliminates whiteflies from garden or home.
 This pesticide is systemic, which means that it is absorbed into the plant where it remains in the sap for months.
-Whenever a whitefly or other sap sucking insect feeds on the plant, it is killed by the imidacloprid in the sap.
-This is the same active ingredient now found in some dog flea products - it is not very toxic to people or pets but is deadly to many insects.
-It is best applied before the problem becomes severe and can be reapplied when the effect wears off, every 6-12 months.
-For a severe infestation, you may need to apply the product twice at 3-month intervals to get complete control over the infestation, then switch to a maintenance application schedule of once or twice a year.
+Whenever a whitefly or other sap-sucking insect feeds on the plant, it is killed by the pesticide in the sap, which is not very toxic to people or pets but is deadly to many insects.
+It is best applied before the problem becomes severe and to use as a preventative every 3 months.
+For a severe infestation, you may need to apply the product twice at 2-month intervals to get complete control over the infestation, then switch to a maintenance application schedule of 2-4 times per year.

 BACK TO HIBISCUS PESTS MAIN PAGE